HossainAraf/Awesome-Books/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Adding Contact Form Page
+- Implemnet React js to make the page more interactive
-- Customizing it for Desktop Screen
+- Customizing it for different Screens
 - Adding Email Newsletter Form

 <p align="right">(<a href="#readme-top">back to top</a>)</p>